solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 -   [AKS with MySQL Flexible Server][28]

 Additionally, some applications are more than just a web application with database backend.
-Microsoft Azure provides serveral compute engines with varying degrees of features and administrative abilities.
+Microsoft Azure provides several  compute engines with varying degrees of features and administrative abilities.

 -   [Azure Functions][29]